 While you need to be aware of IRC requirements, it's often the local changes that do-it-yourself builders forget about.
 Local amendments reflect the area's climate and other needs.
 Only your permitting department can provide you with information about the deck-building code that is unique to your area.

 Building Inadequate Deck Post Footers

 One end of the deck is typically held in place by a ledger board that attaches to the house.
+Attaching the deck ledger to the home is a critical step in the deck building process, and should be done to local codes to ensure safety.
 The other resting points of the deck are on-grade; that is, on the ground itself.
 To support the deck's massive weight, those on-grade vertical support posts must rest on top of rock-solid, unmovable footers.
 Avoid these common deck footing mistakes:

 - Footers should be in undisturbed soil.
 If the soil has been disturbed, the footers must run deeper, sometimes as deep as 48 inches.

 - Footers must extend below your area's frost line to avoid frost heave.
 At the very minimum, footers must extend 12 inches below grade.

 - Elevate the tops of the footers at least an inch above grade to keep them high and dry.